Benrobo/nexusai/plan.md

 A platform which enables businesses integrate their business and provides a way to automate the process of either:

 - Booking an appointment
-- scheduling a meeting
-- Placing an order ( a node base UI would be use to plan the automation. )~~
 - Answer questions and answers based on the resources uploaded from the business or used the data provided by the businesses
 - Provides a chatbot embaddable widget
 - Set available time ( necessary especially if businesses need to prevent user from scheduling a meet on a day they aren’t available )